 How Do Leveraged Bond Funds Work?

 As is generally the case for all investments, the potential of leveraging for greater rewards brings with it added risk.
-As the name implies, leveraged bond funds are funds that leverage their returns by using borrowed money and/or derivatives to multiply investment returns.
+As the name implies, leveraged bond funds attempt to increase their returns by using borrowed money or derivatives to multiply investment returns.

-From a closing price of $105.25 on August 31, the fund surged to $140.52 by October 3 and then plunged to $111.38 on October 27—a loss of 20.7% in just 18 trading days.
+From a closing price of $26.31 on August 31, the fund surged to $35.13 by October 3 and then plunged to $27.84 on October 27—a loss of 20.7% in just 18 trading days.

 Inverse Bond Funds

 Leveraged bond funds aren’t the only leveraged option for fixed-income investors.
-There are also inverse bond exchange-traded products (ETPs) which bet against the market.
+There are also inverse bond exchange-traded products (ETPs) that bet against the market.

-Some of these ETPs are two- and three-times leveraged, except they move in the opposite direction of the leverage bonds and purport to represent an opportunity for investors to profit from rising bond rates.
+Some of these ETPs are two- and three-times leveraged, except they move in the opposite direction of the leveraged bonds and purport to represent an opportunity for investors to profit from rising bond rates.
 However, they present the same risks as other leveraged bonds.

 Investors should also be aware that the two- and three-times leveraged funds only provide the expected performance on single days.
-Over time, the effect of compounding means that investors won’t see performance that is exactly two or three times the performance of the underlying bonds.
+Over time, the effect of compounding means that investors won’t see the performance that is precisely two or three times the performance of the underlying bonds.

-In fact, the longer the time period, the greater the divergence between actual and expected returns.
-It is another important reason why leveraged funds shouldn’t be considered long-term investments.
+In fact, the longer the period, the greater the divergence between actual and expected returns.
+It is another crucial reason why leveraged funds shouldn’t be considered long-term investments.